-This is one of our guides which might be useful if your injury was caused by slipping on a wet floor.
+This is one of our guides that might be useful if your injury was caused by slipping on a wet floor.

-Another of our guides which provides advice about claiming for compensation if you’ve been injured by a broken chair or seat.
+Another of our guides provides advice about claiming compensation if you’ve been injured by a broken chair or seat.

 Some useful information in our guide about the personal injury claims time limits for work accidents.